Bosawás Biosphere Reserve

-The Bosawás Biosphere Reserve in the northern part of state Jinotega (border with Honduras), Nicaragua is a hilly tropical forest designated in 1997 as a UNESCO biosphere reserve.
-At approximately 20,000 km² (2 million hectares) in size, the reserve (i.e. nucleus plus buffer zone) comprises about 15% of the nation's total land area.
-Combined with the biosphere of the banana river in Honduras, which is continguous with the jungle of the Bosawás reserve, it is the second largest rainforest in the Western Hemisphere, after the Amazon in Brazil.
+The Bosawás Biosphere Reserve is a tropical rainforest in Nicaragua designated as a UNESCO biosphere reserve in 1997.
+At approximately 20,000 km2 (2 million hectares) in size, the reserve (i.e. nucleus plus buffer zone) comprises about 15% of the nation's total land area.
+It is the second largest rainforest in the Western Hemisphere, after the Amazon rainforest.
 Bosawás is largely unexplored, and is extremely rich in biodiversity.

 History

-Bosawás overlaps the homelands of two of Nicaragua's indigenous peoples, the Mayangna and the Miskito, in an area which is rich in natural resources, most notably timber and gold.
+Located within the state of Jinotega in northern Nicaragua, Bosawás overlaps the homelands of two of Nicaragua's indigenous peoples, the Mayangna and the Miskito, in an area which has abundant natural resources, most notably timber and gold.
 About 130,000 inhabitants practice subsistence farming within the boundaries, about 35,000 of them indigenous Miskito and Mayangna people.

-The Bosawás Biosphere Reserve developed over time out of conflicts between the Sandanista government and indigenous Miskitu and Mayangna.
-As part of the peace process coming out of armed conflict between the Sandanistas and the Mayangna and Miskitu, the Nicaraguan government signed the 1987 Autonomy Law of the Atlantic Coast of Nicaragua (Law 28) that formally recognized indigenous and afro-descendant communities' territorial rights in the region.
+The Bosawás Biosphere Reserve developed over time out of conflicts between the Sandinista government and indigenous Miskitu and Mayangna.
+As part of the peace process coming out of armed conflict between the Sandanistas and the Mayangna and Miskitu, the Nicaraguan government signed the 1987 Autonomy Law of the Atlantic Coast of Nicaragua (Law 28) that formally recognized indigenous and Afro-descendant communities' territorial rights in the region.
 The subsequent Chamorro government set aside three large reserves, Bosawás being the largest, with its nucleus comprising approximately 7% of Nicaragua's total land area (the rest constitutes the reserve's buffer zone).
 The creation of Bosawás, declared without indigenous consultation, was initially considered a violation of the region's constitutionally guaranteed territorial autonomy.
-However, after negotiation and consultation with local Mayangna and Miskitu communities, by the late 90s, indigenous territorial boundaries were demarcated, title was granted to the indigenous communities, and the idea of Bosawas as a biosphere reserve was embraced.
+However, after negotiation and consultation with local Mayangna and Miskitu communities, by the late 1990s, indigenous territorial boundaries were demarcated, title was granted to the indigenous communities, and the idea of Bosawás as a biosphere reserve was embraced.

-In January 2020, as part of an ongoing series of murders of indigenous people in Bosawas over land conflicts, several Mayangna people living in Bosawas were killed and kidnapped by mestizo settlers (colonos) seeking to steal indigenous land.
-This has repeated many times, ie the August 2021 massacre of 9 indigenous people and sexual assaults of indigenous women in Sauni As.
+In January 2020, as part of an ongoing series of murders of indigenous people in Bosawás over land conflicts, several Mayangna people living in Bosawás were killed and kidnapped by mestizo settlers (colonos) seeking to steal indigenous land.
+This has repeated many times, including the August 2021 massacre of nine indigenous people and sexual assaults of indigenous women in Sauni As.

 Etymology

 The name is derived from three natural features: The Bocay River, Mount Saslaya and the Waspuk River.
 It includes all of Nicaragua's Saslaya National Park.
-The Cordillera Isabella cross the reserve area, and the Coco River forms the northern border with Honduras.
+The Cordillera Isabella crosses the reserve area, and the Coco River forms the northern border with Honduras.